questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 ```

 ### Downloading the dataset
 On our live [demo](http://try.questdb.io:9000/), you can find 10+ years of taxi data.
 For this tutorial, we have a subset of that data, the data for the whole of February 2018.
-You can download the compressed dataset [here](https://s3-eu-west-1.amazonaws.com/questdb.io/datasets/grafana_tutorial_dataset.tar.gz).
+You can download the compressed dataset [from Amazon S3](https://s3-eu-west-1.amazonaws.com/questdb.io/datasets/grafana_tutorial_dataset.tar.gz).

 ### Importing the dataset
-Now that we have the dataset, you can import the data by following the instructions [here](https://questdb.io/docs/develop/insert-data).
+Now that we have the dataset, you can import the data by following our [documentation](https://questdb.io/docs/develop/insert-data).

 ## Creating your first visualization